-As we say in German, auf jeden Topf passt ein Deckel (for every pot, there is a lid).
+There’s a German expression that can help you answer that question: auf jeden Topf passt ein Deckel (for every pot, there is a lid).

-Now it’s up to you to identify what type of pot you are, and what kind of lid will fit you best.
+It’s up to you to identify what type of pot you are, and what kind of lid will fit you best.

-If you’re learning German today, you are in luck.
-Platforms, apps, audio, video, books, virtual instructors… the list goes on.
+Today, you can easily find the best apps to learn German, not to mention books, videos, virtual instructors… the list goes on.
 You can choose your favorite learning methods and resources, mix and match, shake things up when you get bored—the sky’s the limit.

 How to Choose the Best Method to Learn German